#06 – Tips & Tricks for Designing and Structuring your TeachCenter Course

 Images or icons can be inserted in a label via the menu bar in the "What you see is what you get"-editor.

-Fig. 2: menu of the WYSIWYG editor
+Fig. 2: Menu of the text editor in TeachCenter

 Wichtig